mezzio/mezzio-skeleton/README.md

 ## Skeleton Development

-This section applies only if you cloned this repo with `git clone`, not when you installed expressive with `composer create-project ...`.
+This section applies only if you cloned this repo with `git clone`, not when you installed mezzio with `composer create-project ...`.

 If you want to run tests against the installer, you need to clone this repo and setup all dependencies with composer.